 User Review( votes)

 The most detailed and unbiased SiteGround WordPress Hosting review, by an ex-user experience

 At an affordable monthly cost starting at $3.95, SiteGround WordPress hosting bills fits easily into anyone’s pocket, and that truly classifies them as trouble-free WordPress hosting.
-The perfect blend of modern WordPress hosting, customer friendly support, and almost 100% uptime is an assurance for your site’s success.
+The perfect blend of modern WordPress hosting, customer-friendly support, and almost 100% uptime is an assurance for your site’s success.

-As I had mentioned in my earlier articles, that I had personally used their services for hosting this site for a year between 2014-2015.
+As I had mentioned in my earlier articles, I had personally used their services for hosting this site for a year between 2014-2015.
 In those days, I was very much impressed by their WordPress hosting, and happy to mention that within the whole period I hardly need to contact them regarding any issues, except raising a ticket for transferring my site.